Kong/kongponents/docs/components/card-catalog.md

 ## Slots

+Both the `title` & `description` of the card items as well as the entire catalog `body` are slottable.

-- `body` - The body of the card catalog, we expect this to be an array of `KCatalogItem` components.
+- `body` - The body of the card catalog, if you do not want to use `KCatalogItem` components for the children.
-This should be used instead of the `items` property.
+- `cardHeader` - Will slot the card title for each entry
+- `cardBody` - Will slot the card body for each entry

 <KCardCatalog title="I'm slotted baby!" >
   <template v-slot:body>